Sen. McCain’s brain surgery may delay health care vote longer than expected

 According to a statement issued by his office, "Senator McCain received excellent treatment at Mayo Clinic Hospital in Phoenix, and appreciates the tremendous professionalism and care by its doctors and staff."

-Experts whom reached out to NBC News believe that the senator sustained a subdural hematoma (SDH), an accumulation of blood between the skull and the brain's outermost membrane.
-In older patients this can occur after relatively minor injury to the brain.
-The brain loses volume with age and as it retracts, the bridging veins from the brain to the dura are put under increasing tension, causing them to ooze or leak.
+Experts who reached out to NBC News believe that the senator sustained a subdural hematoma (SDH), an accumulation of blood between the skull and the brain's outermost membrane.
+In older patients, this can occur after relatively minor injury to the brain.
+The brain loses volume with age, and as it retracts, the bridging veins from the brain to the dura — the outermost membrane surrounding the brain and the spinal cord — are put under increasing tension, causing them to ooze or leak.

 Pressure from this blood accumulation can cause a mass effect, or the pushing of structures inside the brain, causing symptoms that range from incoherent speech and disorganized thoughts to a loss of memory and a change in behavior.
-Some neurologists even believe that subtle signs — such as losing one's train of thought and disorganized speed — played a part in the decision to evaluate McCain earlier this month, given the senator's age and uncharacteristically incoherent line of questioning during the proceedings of former FBI Director James Comey.
+Some neurologists even believe that subtle signs — such as losing one's train of thought and disorganized speed — played a part in the decision to evaluate McCain earlier this month, given the senator's age and uncharacteristically incoherent line of questioning during congressional testimony by former FBI Director James Comey.

 Related: Sen. John McCain's Questions at Comey Hearing Left Many Confused